mfornos/awesome-microservices/README.md

 - [Puppet](https://puppetlabs.com/) from provisioning bare metal & launching containers to new ways to manage infrastructure as code.
 - [Chef](https://www.chef.io/chef/) automate how you build, deploy, and manage your infrastructure.

-## Lightweight Packaging

-- [Capsule](https://github.com/puniverse/capsule) is a packaging and deployment tool for JVM applications.

 ## Continuous Integration & Deployment

 ### On-prem